IsaiahDal/isaiahdal.github.io/README.md

 ###

+### 1. Download and Open the Notebook

+* This can be done in one of two ways.

+  * Visit the corresponding page on the [live site](https://isaiahdal.github.io/).

+    * Click the "**Edit** or **run** this notbeook" button at the top right of the page.

+    * Follow the instructions that appear under **On your computer**.

+  * **OR**

+  * Download the .jl source file from the `notebooks` subdirectory of this repository.

+    * Follow step 1 under "Adding a Page" to open Pluto's code editor.

+    * Copy and paste the path to the file into **Open a notebook** and click "Open".

+      * By default, Pluto will interpret the path relative to your current working directory.

+      * You may also copy and paste the absolute path to the file.
+This may help avoid any confusion as to the file's location.

-### 2. Update index.html
+### 2. Make Your Desired Edits

+See step 3 under "Adding a Page" for a brief introduction to Pluto notebooks.

+### 3. Export to HTML

+See step under "Adding a Page".

-### 3. Upload Data
+### 6. Upload Files to GitHub

+This includes:

+* Uploading the updated Pluto notebook source file (.jl) and static HTML (.html) to the `notebooks` subdirectory.

-Upload any _new_ data files to the "DATA" subdirectory.
+* Uploading any _new_ data files to the `DATA` subdirectory.

+---

-## Files
+## Files in this directory

 ### index.html

 The main HTML page.
-Used to display and navigate between the HTML files created in Pluto.jl.
+Used to house navigate between the static HTML notebooks.

 ### styles.css